SHL is one of the most recognised and trusted test assessment providers in the world.

 Before the test starts, make a quick note of how many questions you have to answer, and how long you have to do so.
 Working out roughly how long you can spend on each question is a helpful way to keep you on track, and ensure you don’t end up missing questions nearer the end of the test.

-If you have time at the end, you can always go back and have another go at anything you’re unsure of.
+If you have time in the end, you can always go back and have another go at anything you’re unsure of.

 3. Understand what it takes to pass